 A less obvious concern is that of speed.
-When traffic passes through a router/switch, the primary bottleneck is that of the ethernet hardware itself (not CPU).
-This was something of a problem with the Raspberry Pi 3B (and lower), but the Raspberry Pi 4 has an upgraded on-board 1000 Mbps
+When traffic passes through a router/switch, the primary bottleneck is the ethernet hardware.
+In other words, the CPU and RAM are not as important as in other cases.
+This was something of a problem with the Raspberry Pi 3B (and lower).
+However, the Raspberry Pi model 4 has an upgraded on-board 1000 Mbps

 Some important points:

-- The WiFi router is in Bridge mode, meaning that
+- The WiFi router is in Bridge mode.
+This means that

 eth0must act as the DHCP server (assign IP addresses to the network).

-- Traffic between devices on the network will not flow through the Raspberry Pi (except for DNS resolution) — see the Performance Tests, below.
+- Traffic between devices on the network will not flow through the Raspberry Pi.
+See the Performance Tests, below.

 There are many ways to set up the

 eth0 connection.
-You could configure this using internet bonding software, which means you could add another internet connection (
+You could configure this using internet bonding software.
+This would let you add another internet connection (

 eth2) to make the internet connection even faster.
 For a more complete DIY Raspbery Pi router solution: